Norman Gardens

 Educational outcomes in Norman Gardens fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational qualifications in Norman Gardens trail regional benchmarks; 22.4% of residents aged 15+ hold university degrees compared to the Australian average of 30.4%.
+Educational qualifications in Norman Gardens trail Australian benchmarks, with 22.4% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
 Bachelor degrees are the most common at 15.7%, followed by postgraduate qualifications (4.5%) and graduate diplomas (2.2%).
-Trade and technical skills are prominent, with 35.6% of residents aged 15+ holding vocational credentials – advanced diplomas (8.8%) and certificates (26.8%).
-Educational participation is high; 31.6% of residents are currently enrolled in formal education, including primary (11.3%), secondary (9.4%), and tertiary (6.1%) levels.
+Vocational credentials are prominent, with 35.6% of residents aged 15+ holding such qualifications – advanced diplomas (8.8%) and certificates (26.8%).
+Educational participation is high, with 31.6% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education